allnulled/mysql-auth/README.md

    - [✔] Creates the basic tables too, by API or CLI
    - [✔] Deletes all the related tables easily too, by API or CLI
    - [✔] Easily hookable and extendable API
-   - [✔] Query sanitization every input
+   - [✔] Query sanitization in every input
    - [✔] Builds queries using `ejs` templating system
    - [✔] Caches the most queried table `session`
    - [✔] Flexible parametrization of API
-   - [✔] History changes automatically added in different[ly prefixed] tables
+   - [✔] Historical data automatically stored in different[ly prefixed] tables
    - [✔] Good coverage marks
+   - [✔] There is not an enterprise version of this software
    - [✔] Free license [(WTFPL)](https://es.wikipedia.org/wiki/WTFPL)

 ### Additional details